zeThijs/Nmrih-Zipline-Addon/README.md

 Examine the zipline_example.vmf for an example ( or copy paste from it! ).

+Note for proper sound: you need to create a maps/yourmap_level_sounds.txt containing the same soundscripts as the in the maps/zipline_example_level_sounds.txt file.

 Special Thanks to Zool for the original code.